-The LMM analysis is only applicable if the respective measurements show little difference in the reservoir for the feature chosen.
+The LMM analysis is only applicable if the feature chosen is not pronounced visibly in the reservoir measurements.
 For instance, if a treatment results in non-spherical cells in the reservoir, then the deformation recorded for the treatment might be biased towards higher values.
-In this case, the information of the reservoir measurement has to be included by means of the differential deformation [HMMO18].
-This can be achieved by selecting the respective reservoir measurements in the dropdown menu.
+In this case, the information of the reservoir measurement has to be included by means of differential deformation [HMMO18].
+The idea of differential deformation is to subtract the reservoir from the channel deformation.
+Since it is not possible to assign the events in the reservoir to the events in the channel (two different measurements), bootstrapping is employed which generates statistical representations of the two measurements that can then be subtracted from one another.
+Then, for the actual LMM analysis, only the differential deformation is used.